-I'm growing out my pixie cut.
+I’m growing out my pixie crop.

 Again.